efilev/fetch-android-app/README.md

 # REST API and Sorting Exercise

 This application was developed using a popular open-source client, Retrofit, and Java.
-Each item in the JSON is a "user" for clarity.
+Retrofit can easily be used for both Kotlin and Java, making this a useful project template to convert to Kotlin and learn more about the language.

 ## Project Goals
 - Display all items sorted by listid